 If you are paying via credit card, make sure to check your card’s forex terms.
 Depending on your card, banks slap an extra charge for international currency transactions, also called foreign transaction fees.

 Sometimes you can get a better deal by simply clearing your browsing history and cache.
 Websites, for example, airline sites use an algorithm that makes ticket prices go higher each time you view it.
 If you are canvassing prices and taking time mulling your options, clear your browsing history first when you finally decide to book.

-Or better yet, use incognito mode!
+Or better yet, use incognito mode with a VPN!
 Yes, there is another use for that mode. 😉

 7. Use location to your advantage

-Before you Google your next bargain, always remember that the World Wide Web is chock-full bogus deals that may lure you into giving sensitive information such as your bank details.
+Before you Google your next bargain, always remember that the World Wide Web is chock-full of bogus deals.
 Always be attentive before clicking on a link and take note of the following reminders to make your online shopping as painless as possible: